KayLerch/moustask/README.md

 <a name="16"></a>
 #### 5) Deploy Alexa skill variants

 Let´s first have a look at the resulting project files below.
 There´s a new __dist_ folder which contains the replicated skill project - one per configuration profile.
 The settings from the configuration profiles were injected in the derived skill files.
-Pay attention to the _audio.wav_ file which is a custom skill resource for _profile1_ and is now part of the skill variant.
+Pay attention to the _jingle.mp3_ file which is a custom skill resource for _profile1_ and is now part of the skill variant.

 ```
 /my_skill_project/